MOTIF-lab/MOTIF-lab.github.io/content/about/experience.md

 # Order that this section appears on the page.
 weight: 20

-title: Experience
+title: Researches
 subtitle:

 # Date format for experience
 #   Refer to https://docs.hugoblox.com/customization/#date-format
-date_format: Jan 2006
+date_format: Aug 2024

 # Experiences.
 #   Add/remove as many `experience` items below as you like.
 #   Required fields are `title`, `company`, and `date_start`.
 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
-experience:
+:
   - title: CEO
     company: GenCoin
     company_url: ''